Ariki/guessproj/README.rst

 Supported Python versions
 -------------------------

-Python 2.7 and 3.3+ are supported.
-It may work on other versions but not tested.
-The script is cross-platform.
-It's pure python itself but depends on some libraries that are not.
+Python 2.6+ and 3.3+ are supported.
+The script is written in pure Python itself but depends on some packages that are not.

 Input data format
 -----------------